-Germany's currently favourable fiscal position provides significant scope for additional infrastructure investment and education expenditure in full respect of European and national budget rules.
-Current projections indicate scope of up to 1% of GDP under Germany's medium-term budgetary objective and of up to 1/2 % of GDP under its national 'debt brake'.
+Germany's currently favourable fiscal position provides significant scope for additional infrastructure investment education and expenditure in full respect of European and national budget rules.
+Current projections indicate scope of up to 1% of GDP under Germany's medium-term budgetary objective and of up to 1⁄2% of GDP under its national 'debt brake'.
 According to the European Commission winter 2015 forecast, Germany is projected to comply with its medium-term budgetary objective with a margin of around 1.2 % of GDP in 2015 and 1.0% of GDP in 2016.
 According to the draft budgetary plan for 2015, Germany plans to continue overachieving its medium-term objective during 2017-18 with a margin of about 1% of GDP (Table 2.3.1).
-The federal government also plans to comply with a margin of about $\frac{1}{2}$ % of GDP with the deficit ceiling for the federal budget set by the national 'debt brake' in the period 201518 (10).
-Therefore, the national deficit ceiling is more constraining and sets the maximum fiscal buffer.
+The federal government also plans to comply with a margin of about 1/2 % of GDP with the deficit ceiling for the federal budget set by the national 'debt brake' in the period 2015-